snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 new imported whiskeys on the shelf, as well as the standard Lotan Vodka that most people came in for.
 The tables were arranged a bit differently, the artwork slightly updated.
 Was it the music system?
-It seemed a bit clearer than last time he'd come in, maybe Jaxon had finally patched up that faulty third speaker.
+It seemed a bit clearer than last time he'd come in; maybe Jaxon had finally patched up that faulty third speaker.

 "OK, I give up.
 What is it?"